Skip to main content

 Analyst Summary

-Both ABEJA and Grammarly compete directly in the Enterprise AI space, making this a head-to-head matchup within the same market segment.
+ABEJA and Grammarly are direct competitors in Enterprise AI.
 ABEJA develops AI platform products for retail operations and manufacturing quality control, applying computer vision to analyse in-store customer behaviour and product performance in retail environments, and deploying visual inspection AI for defect detection in manufacturing production lines.
 Grammarly is an AI-powered writing assistance platform founded in 2009 that provides real-time grammar, spelling, punctuation, and style corrections across digital communication channels.

-Grammarly carries a known valuation of $13B, while ABEJA's valuation has not been publicly disclosed.
-On the funding side, Grammarly has raised $545M in total — $495M more than ABEJA's $50M.
+Only Grammarly has a public valuation on record ($13B); ABEJA's has not been disclosed.
+Grammarly has amassed $545M in total funding, far exceeding ABEJA's $50M.

 Metrics Comparison